BenMactavsin/Roblox-Luau-Global-Extractor/README.md

-# Roblox Studio Global Variable Fetcher
+# Roblox Luau Global Variable Fetcher

 A barebone implementation of searching ASCII strings in Roblox Studio executable to create a list of possible Luau globals.